IntelligentSoftwareSystems/Galois/README.md

 Running
 ---------

-All Lonestar applications take `-t` commandline option to specify the number of threads to use.
-All applications run a basic sanity check (often insufficient for correctness) on the program output, which can be turned off with `-noverify` option.
+All Lonestar applications take a `-t` command-line option to specify the number of threads to use.
+All applications run a basic sanity check (often insufficient for correctness) on the program output, which can be turned off with the `-noverify` option.

-An application upon successful completion will produce some stats regarding running time of various sections, parallel loop iterations and memory usage, etc. These stats are in CSV format and can be redirected to a file using `-statFile` option.
+Upon successful completion, each application will produce some stats regarding running time of various sections, parallel loop iterations and memory usage, etc. These stats are in CSV format and can be redirected to a file using `-statFile` option.
 Please refer to the manual for details on stats.